 - 2.1 Salary.
-For services to be rendered hereunder, Executive will receive a base salary at the rate of \$429,000 per year (the "Base Salary") payable in installments in accordance with the Company's regular payroll schedule. - 2.2 Bonus.
-Executive will be eligible for an annual discretionary bonus of up to 50% of Executive's Base Salary (the "Annual Bonus").
-Whether Executive receives an Annual Bonus for any given year, and the amount of any such Annual Bonus, will be determined by the Company's Board of Directors ("Board") in its sole discretion based upon the Company's and Executive's achievement of objectives and milestones to be determined on an annual basis by the Board.
-Executive must remain an active employee through the end of any given calendar year in order to earn an Annual Bonus for that year and any such bonus will be paid prior to March 15 of the year following the year in which such bonus was earned.
-Executive will not be eligible for, and will not earn, any Annual Bonus (including a prorated bonus) if Executive's employment terminates for any reason before the end of the calendar year. - 3.
-STANDARD COMPANY BENEFITS.
+For services to be rendered hereunder, Executive will receive a base salary at the rate of \$313,900 per year (the "Base Salary") payable in installments in accordance with the Company's regular payroll schedule. - 2.2 Bonus.
+Executive will be eligible for an annual discretionary bonus of up

+- 3. STANDARD COMPANY BENEFITS.
 Executive shall be entitled to participate in all employee benefit programs for which Executive is eligible under the terms and conditions of the benefit plans that may be in effect from time to time and provided by the Company to its employees.
 The Company reserves the right to cancel or change the benefit plans or programs it offers to its employees at any time. - 4.
 VACATION.
 Executive will be entitled to accrue and use paid vacation in accordance with the terms of the Company's vacation policy and practices, provided, however, that in no event will Executive's vacation accrual rate be lower than 3 weeks per year. - 5.
 EXPENSES.
 The Company will reimburse Executive for reasonable travel, entertainment or other expenses incurred by Executive in furtherance or in connection with the performance of Executive's duties hereunder, in accordance with the Company's expense reimbursement policy as in effect from time to time. - 6.
-TERMINATION OF EMPLOYMENT; SEVERANCE. - 6.1 At-Will Employment.
+Termination of Employment; Severance. - 6.1 At-Will Employment.
 Executive's employment relationship is at-will.
-Either Executive or the Company may terminate the employment relationship at any time, with or without Cause or advance notice.

-6.2 Termination Without Cause; Resignation for Good Reason.
+Either Executive or the Company may terminate the employment relationship at any time, with or without Cause or advance notice. - 6.2 Termination Without Cause; Resignation for Good Reason.